Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Self-Supervised Domain Calibration and Uncertainty Estimation

-where $q$ is the global descriptor of the query image, $p^q$ is the global descriptor of the positive image associated with the query, and $n^q_i$ are the corresponding negative samples descriptors.
-The global descriptors are 1-D vectors resulting from a forward pass through the VPR network and the distance function $d$ is the Euclidean distance between the vectors.
+where $m$ is the margin, $q$ is the global descriptor of the query image, $p^q$ is the global descriptor of the positive image associated with the query, and $n^q_i$ are the corresponding negative samples descriptors.
+The global descriptors are $1 \times K$ vectors resulting from a forward pass through the VPR network and the distance function $d$ is the Euclidean distance between the vectors.
 This strategy is analog to the training method used in NetVLAD~\cite{arandjelovicNetVLADCNNArchitecture2018}.

+On the other hand, the incorrect samples $S_{incorrect}$ are composed of only one query and one negative images $(q, n^q)$ and do not contain a positive image $p$ such that we cannot use the triplet margin loss.
+Therefore, for each incorrect sample, we use a negative \textit{Mean Squared Error} loss to increase the distance between the corresponding descriptors,